dagger/dagger/docs/guides/bnzm7-writing_extensions.md

 ### Extension

-A schema + associated resolvers that can be loaded into Cloak at runtime to add new functionality beyond the core API.
+A schema + associated resolvers that can be loaded into Dagger at runtime to add new functionality beyond the core API.

 ### Extension Runtime

-The runtime serves as an interface between the Cloak server and the code or other artifacts that actually implement the actual functionality.
+The runtime serves as an interface between the Dagger server and the code or other artifacts that actually implement the actual functionality.
-Runtimes implement the "runtime protocol", which defines how inputs are provided to a resolver and how outputs are provided back to the Cloak server.
+Runtimes implement the "runtime protocol", which defines how inputs are provided to a resolver and how outputs are provided back to the Dagger server.

 It is up to each runtime implementation to determine how the inputs are converted to outputs.